vagmcs/architect/README.md

 Congratulations!

-You should now have an Arch system running all the base packages that allow network connectivity, bluetooth, printers, etc., and a curated selection of applications.
+You should now have an Arch Linux system running all the base packages that allow network connectivity, bluetooth, printers, etc., and a curated selection of applications.